Students in the first year will typically register to take:

 To receive AU Core credit, a student must successfully complete AU Core courses with a grade of C or better.

-Finally, advanced credit exams may not be used to satisfy other AU Core requirements.
 Advanced credit exams may still be applied toward the major or minor, or as elective credit.
 Specific information about exam credit is maintained by the Office of Admissions and is available in all advising units.

 Integrative Courses: Transfer credit may be applied to specific degree program requirements at the academic unit’s discretion.
 If the equivalent AU course is considered to be part of the AU Core Curriculum, the transfer course may also be applied to the AU Core’s integrative requirement.